Sweet Potato Sourdough Discard Bread with Bacon

 – You might consider cooking a smidge more bacon to ensure that you will have enough to account for the snacking that will happen by your family.
 If you don’t eat meat, please skip the bacon and increase the salt by 1 tsp.

 – I bake bread in order to have bread for sandwiches.
 But you can shape this in any way that makes you happy.
 I’m jealous of all of those pretty boules out there.

-FAQs about this sweet potato sourdough bread recipe
+FAQs about this sweet potato sourdough discard bread recipe

-I make a cheater’s sourdough using 1/2 tsp of instant yeast, so I can finish the loaf in one day – it took 10 hours start to finish.
-Feel free to omit if you are a purist.
+I make a cheater’s sourdough using 1/2 tsp of instant yeast and the sourdough discard, so I can finish the loaf in one day – it took 10 hours start to finish.

 Yes.
 If we are not going to eat the loaf within a few days, I slice the bread and put the slices in a freezer bag in the freezer to extend the life of the loaf.

 The bread has a smoky flavor from the bacon, resulting in a perfect grilled cheese sandwich.
 I used taleggio, but a cheddar would also match well.